Buffets are back, but self-service still not allowed under safe management measures

-SINGAPORE - Buffets are making a comeback, with safety measures in place, more than a year after they were taken off the menu since the circuit breaker period kicked in on April 7 last year to stem the spread of Covid-19.
+Buffets are making a comeback, with safety measures in place, more than a year after they were taken off the menu as the circuit breaker period kicked in on April 7 last year to stem the spread of Covid-19.

-According to guidelines sent out by the Association of Catering Professionals Singapore, staff-served food lines can resume as of Monday (April 12) at food and beverage outlets, corporate and work-related events, and events in the meetings, incentives, conventions and exhibitions (Mice) industry.
+According to guidelines sent out by the Association of Catering Professionals Singapore, staff-served food lines could resume as of yesterday at food and beverage outlets, corporate and work-related events, and events in the Mice (meetings, incentives, conventions and exhibitions) industry.

 Buffets at weddings, funeral services and social activities within corporate settings are still not permitted.

-Popular buffet eatery Carousel at Royal Plaza on Scotts resumed its buffet line on Monday, while StraitsKitchen at the Grand Hyatt Singapore will do so from Tuesday.
+Popular buffet eatery Carousel at Royal Plaza on Scotts resumed its buffet line yesterday, while Straits-Kitchen at the Grand Hyatt Singapore will do so from today.

-However, diners will not be allowed to help themselves to the food as they did before the pandemic hit.
+However, diners will not be allowed to serve themselves as they did before the pandemic hit.

 According to the guidelines seen by The Straits Times, servers must dish out the food items for diners, who are not allowed to have any contact with the food.

-Diners queueing for food must also have their masks on and must maintain a 1m distance from the next person in the queue.
-The establishments must also ensure there is a 1m distance between the queue and the nearest seated diner.
+Diners queueing for food must also have their masks on and keep 1m away from the next person in line.
+The establishments must also ensure a 1m distance between the queue and the nearest seated diner.

-Mr Patrick Fiat, the general manager of Royal Plaza on Scotts, said all dishes at the buffet counters at Carousel are partitioned with sneeze guards that are frequently sanitised.
+Royal Plaza on Scotts general manager Patrick Fiat said all dishes at the buffet counters at Carousel are partitioned with sneeze guards that are frequently sanitised.

 "There will also be one server assisting each diner per buffet line to ensure that plates are not passed back and forth between various staff members and diners," he said.

-Desserts can be selected from a dessert trolley that will make the rounds towards the end of the meal periods, while beverages can be ordered through a digital menu and served to the table.
+Desserts can be selected from a dessert trolley that will make the rounds towards the end of the lunch and dinner meal periods, while beverages can be ordered from a digital menu and are served to the tables.

-Mr Sebastian Kern, director of food and beverage at Grand Hyatt Singapore, told ST that StraitsKitchen closed on April 7 last year.
-It reopened on June 20 and offered an "a la minute" buffet, meaning servers would take orders from the diners at their table and serve the food to them.
+The Grand Hyatt's director of food and beverage Sebastian Kern told ST that StraitsKitchen closed on April 7 last year but reopened on June 20, offering an "a la minute" buffet, meaning servers would take orders from the diners at their tables and serve the food to them.

-Mr Kern said the restaurant decided to resume its buffet service on Tuesday to coincide with its Ramadan dinner promotion, which runs till Hari Raya Puasa on May 13.
+Mr Kern said the restaurant decided to resume its buffet service today to coincide with its Ramadan dinner promotion, which runs till Hari Raya Puasa on May 13.

-The Grand Hyatt's other restaurant, mezza9, will offer a staff-served buffet line from next Sunday, but only for appetisers during its Sunday brunch offering.
-But main courses and desserts will continue to be served at the table.
+The Grand Hyatt's other restaurant mezza9 will offer a staff-served buffet line from Sunday, but only for appetisers during its Sunday brunches.
+Diners will be able to get their starters from the buffet line, but main courses and desserts will continue to be served at the table.

 Additional rules are in place for corporate and Mice events.